EYHN/hexo-helper-live2d/README.md

 ## Contribute

-Please pay enough attention to this document if you want to commit your changes.
+**Please pay enough attention to this document if you want to commit your changes or submit issues.**

 [CONTRIBUTING](./CONTRIBUTING.md)